jakobnygren/healthScroll/content/posts/A Flame Worth Protecting.md

 ---
 ### Who This Is For

-This book is for those who suspect:
+This scroll is for those who suspect:

 - That something has been tampered with—in the body, in the food, in the field.
 - That the unconscious speaks in code — and it’s time to listen.